nervosys/AutonomySim/docs/pages/autonomysim/sensors.md

-# Sensors in AutonomySim
+# Sensors

-AutonomySim currently supports the following sensors.
+`AutonomySim` currently supports the following sensors.
 Each sensor is associated with a integer enum specifying its sensor type.

 * Camera
 * Barometer = 1